Joostvanderlaan/meteord/README.md

+#### Changes by Joost
+- add Vulcanize=True env to onbuild image for building with Vulcanize

 [![Circle CI](https://circleci.com/gh/meteorhacks/meteord/tree/master.svg?style=svg)](https://circleci.com/gh/meteorhacks/meteord/tree/master)
 ## MeteorD - Docker Runtime for Meteor Apps

 There are two main ways you can use Docker with Meteor apps.
 They are: